gnousias/blink_detection_and_classification/README.md

 ![Sample Image](sources/demo_img.png)

 and then is resized to have the right dimensions, as the input layer of the arcitecture requires.
 Then, the resized image is 'fed' in each neural network, seperately.
-The predictions occur using:
+The predictions occur using a self-build function [predictImg](code/predictImg.m) that utilizes the following built-in function:
 >binaryImg = semanticseg(resizedImg,trainedNetwork);

 The combined result is illustrated in the below image, each result from the iris and eyelid neural network, respectively.